The ultimate packing guide for Patagonia

 There’s one thing you should know about me.
 I don’t like cold weather.
 I mean, I abhor (and that’s a strong word) being cold.
 But when a destination calls that’s a bucket list experience, how could I say, “no?”
-So when the invite to visit Patagonia came, I began ferociously reading everything I could get my hands on about packing for Patagonia.
+So when the invite to travel to Patagonia came, I began ferociously reading everything I could get my hands on about a packing guide for Patagonia.
 One thing that was clear in everything I read?
-Pack for 4 seasons, no matter how many days you’ll be there.
-Patagonia has a very unique climate and can experience wild temperature swings, strong winds, and simultaneous sun and rain.
+Pack for 4 seasons, no matter how many days you’ll be there on your trip to Patagonia.
+The region has a very unique climate and can experience wild temperature swings, strong winds, and simultaneous sun and rain.
+There are so many Patagonia adventure tours so you’ll want to be prepared.

 So how’s a warm weather take-me-to-the-beach type of girl supposed to pack for this trip?
 My winter coat is 20 years old and (ahem) way out of style.
 My ski gear (I haven’t skied in 10 years) was purchased long before my menopausal muffin top appeared.
-But being the OCD planner I am, I did my research, connected with a few of the best outdoor outfitters, and lo and behold, I managed to have the perfect gear for my week in Patagonia.
+But being the OCD planner I am, I did my research, connected with a few of the best outdoor outfitters, and lo and behold, I managed to have the perfect gear for week of travel to Patagonia.

 I would be staying at Patagonia Camp, the uber-luxe yurt resort.
 If you don’t know what a yurt is, it’s essentially at tent.
 But think about a tent that’s more like a 5-star hotel suite.
-So here are my tips for packing for Patagonia.
+And the Patagonia adventure tours are so memorable.
+So here is my packing guide for Patagonia.

 I kept reading about wind pants in my research and I was clueless.
 So I went straight to the outdoor source, REI, and they graciously offered up these rather comfy REI Co-op Screeline Hybrid pants that are yes, wind resistant, but honestly, just fun pants to wear anytime.
 The description says they’re “crafted for high-performance hikers and climbers.”
 Yeah, that’s not me, but truth be told, I wore these pants every day of my trip.
 They were not only a great fit, but did the job of keeping me warm on even our windiest days.
 As I was packing for Patagonia, these were the first item in my bag!